 - Attrition Rate*: View attrition trends month over month.
 Are you losing a lot of people at the end of the year?
 Or what about just before the summer months roll around?
 This chart can be used to pinpoint the exact point in time where you've been affected by attrition the most within the past 12 months.

 - Reasons for Leaving: Get a clear picture of the top reasons for leaving, and a compare the percentage of employees in that reason who left voluntarily vs. involuntarily.
-Reasons for leaving have been determined by industry standard termination codes so they should align well if you're also using an HRIS system at your organization.
+Reasons for leaving have been determined by industry-standard termination codes so they should align well if you're also using an HRIS system at your organization.

-- Voluntary vs. Involuntary: Depending on the ratio on this graph, you can get a quick snapshot as to where your problem areas are from the hiring process, to engagement, and culture.
+- Voluntary vs. Involuntary: Depending on the ratio on this graph, you can get a quick snapshot as to where your problem areas are from the hiring process to engagement and culture.
 If the majority of people are being let go (involuntary turnover), reflect back on the reasons for this turnover over time and think about how it can be reduced.
 On the other hand, if the majority of turnover is voluntary, are there any ways to prevent your people from leaving?
 Perhaps there's a cultural issue or a problem with employee engagement and coaching from leadership.
 This would be a good opportunity to go back to TINYpulse Engage and Coach to see exactly how those people were feeling in the lead up to their departure.

 Reporting lets you manipulate your exit data to get specific insights into the areas you're most curious about.
-Use the filters to see information most pertinent to you.
+Use the filters to see the information most pertinent to you.

 - Type: Specify the type of exit that's most important.
 The most common and actionable combination being voluntary and regrettable.
 This view shows you the hardest hits to your company and culture: high performing employees who made the decision to leave on their own.

 - Reasons: This lets you drill down into specific areas to see how different reasons for leaving change over time.
 Is work-life balance spiking around the holiday seasons or summer vacation?
 Do you know exactly when employees leave for personal reasons?
-Identifying where the problems are at certain periods of time can help you identify solutions and work together with employees to course correct these trends in the future.
+Identifying where the problems are at certain periods of time can help you identify solutions and work together with employees to course-correct these trends in the future.

 - Segment: Segments are pulled from TINYpulse Engage.
 So not only can you view Engagement statistics and feedback by segment, but you can also view exit data.
 This is a key relationship between TINYpulse Engage and Retention.
 If you're seeing bad engagement numbers/feedback in Engage, chances are good that there will be higher turnover for that particular segment.
 This gives you the opportunity to know exactly where to go to start making changes for the better.